emmercm/www/src/blog/_homebrew-casks.md

 ## As a dotfile function

-Combining this together with

-We can tie everything together into one clean function that you can put in your dotfiles:
+Combining this together with the easier method to [install old formula versions](/blog/installing-old-homebrew-formula-versions), we can write one clean function that you can put in your dotfiles:

 ```bash
 # Install a specific version of a Homebrew formula